apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 #### Membership is no guarantee

 Similarly, make sure you always evaluate permissions to verify if a subject has access granted instead of checking if a user is member of a group.
 How access control defined for a particular group principal affects its members is an implementation detail of the authorization setup.

 ##### Example : administrative access

 In the default authorization model full access to the repository can be configured for selected user or group principals.
 (see [Configuration Parameters](../permission/default.html#configuration) for the default permission evaluation).
-If you wish to determine if a given subject has full access, don't assume that there is a group 'administrators' and that its members have full access.
+If you wish to determine if a given subject has full access, don't assume that there is a group ' administrators' and that its members have full access.

 #### Stick with group principals

 It is preferable to set up access control for group principals instead of individual user principals and then make sure your `PrincipalProvider` resolves principal membership according to your needs.

 Further, note that the default authorization model will give precedence to user principals upon evaluation in other words default access control entries for user principals will overwrite the effect of groups irrespective of the order in the list (see next section).

 The above rule is particularly important for the anonymous user marking access with `GuestCredentials`.
 If you setup access control for anonymous it will result in the guest account to have effective permissions that do not apply for any authenticated session.

 What is usually intended instead is setting up permissions for the _everyone_ group.
 See also